pedromiguel-dev/todo-backend-api/README.md

 5. npm run dev
 6. It should open on 8081 and changing it may break the statics urls on the ejs files on view, so change the ports there as well :>.

-Made this for fun as a side project for studing backend and to experiment with HTMX
+Made this for fun as a side project for studing backend and to experiment with HTMX.